anders617/govee/README.md

 # govee

-This application uses bluetooth to scan for [Govee H5075](https://www.amazon.com/Govee-Temperature-Humidity-Notification-Monitor/dp/B07Y36FWTT) devices and pushes the data to an AWS Kinesis stream.
+Scans for [Govee H5075](https://www.amazon.com/Govee-Temperature-Humidity-Notification-Monitor/dp/B07Y36FWTT) devices over bluetooth and pushes the data to an AWS Kinesis stream.
 Works well on a raspberry pi.

 The format of the uploaded data is:
 ```javascript